vincentvbh/PolyMul_Without_PowerfulMul/cortex-m3.md

 This file documents how to reproduce the numbers of the Cortex-M3 implementations in our paper.
-Inside the two folders `code_kem` and `code_sign`, the environment setup and the usage of the scripts are the same.
+Inside the two folders `code_kem` and `code_sign`, the environment setup and the scripts usage are the same.
-The only different is the target cryptographic schemes and the benchmarking policies (KEMs vs signatures).
+The only difference is the target cryptographic schemes and the benchmarking policies (KEMs vs signatures).

-After going to each folders `code_kem` and `code_sign`, follow the instructions below.
+After going to each folder `code_kem` and `code_sign`, follow the instructions below.

 # Requirements